How Well Does GPT-4o Understand Vision? Evaluating Multimodal Foundation Models on Standard Computer Vision Tasks: Prompt Chaining for Solving Vision Tasks

 \textbf{Object detection.} The goal is to predict bounding box coordinates that tightly localize the objects in the image.
 Similar to \cite{yang2023dawnlmmspreliminaryexplorations}, our initial attempts showed that many MFMs fail at predicting the coordinates directly.
 Thus, we develop a prompt chaining method and divide the original task into two stages.
 The first stage has a single sub-task to identify all present objects in the image, similar to classification.
 In the second stage, for each object, we regress its coordinates via recursive zooming~(see Fig.~\ref{fig:obj_det_algo}).
 Specifically, we divide the image into grid cells and ask the model to identify whether (a part of) the object is present in each cell.
 We then discard cells without objects, reducing the search space.
 We apply this process recursively, progressively eliminating irrelevant regions of the image until only the object of interest remains present in the image.
 We use two grid resolutions: a coarse grid for quick downsampling and a finer grid for precise edge refinement, allowing us to reduce the number of steps.

 \textbf{Semantic segmentation.} The goal is to assign a single semantic class to each pixel in an image.
 Instead of per-pixel querying that is prohibitively expensive, we split the image into pixel groups using an \textit{unsupervised} superpixel clustering algorithm~\citep{achanta2012slic} and assign a single label per group to decrease the number of API calls (or forward passes).
-Using superpixels is a common approach to segment an image into smaller, homogeneous regions based on low-level image features, such as color or texture~\cite{stutz2018superpixels}.
+This approach is used primarily for \textbf{cost efficiency}, as the superpixel algorithm is \textbf{semantically-agnostic}: it only provides candidate regions based on low-level features like color and texture~\citep{stutz2018superpixels}, while the MFM remains solely responsible for the semantic labeling.
+We confirm in App.~\ref{sec:app-finergrained} that our findings hold even when increasing the superpixel granularity.
 In all our comparisons, we account for potential biases introduced by superpixelation~(and other approximations in prompting) by introducing calibration control baselines~(see Sec.~\ref{sec:exps}.)

 After dividing the image into superpixels, we classify them in batches to decrease the overall cost, as in the classification task.
 Similar to the object detection algorithm, this approach utilizes the strength of MFMs as strong image classifiers.
 To maintain consistency across different batches of superpixels, we include predictions for the previously obtained batches as part of the chain, which we found to improve the models' performance.